Daesh is using the pandemic to repurpose its school curriculum for online users

 To many others the situation is already quite different.
 No one wants the children back and no one wants their mothers.
 After so many years, they are still exposed to radical indoctrination by virtue of the camps where they are growing up.

-Even before the rapid growth of ISIS, Iraq and Syria had many problems but the education system was a point of light.
+Even before the rapid growth of Daesh, Iraq and Syria had many problems but the education system was a point of light.
 Surveys showed that 53 per cent of boys and 45 per cent of girls graduated the secondary school system – not great, but in the circumstances something to build on.

 A key feature of the classroom in the minds of ISIS commanders was to train children to kill or prepare to be killed

 Schools run by ISIS were unlikely to be so well balanced.
 What the Hedayah report shows is that not only did parents withdraw consent but so to did teachers.
-The rigorous rules on segregation of boys and girls threw up even more hurdles to the ISIS system.
+The rigorous rules on the segregation of boys and girls threw up even more hurdles to the ISIS system.

 Evidence shows that a key feature of the classroom for the ISIS commanders was to train children to kill or prepare to be killed on some future battlefield.
 Children were forced to watch and enact the actions of executions.
 They were exposed to videos of suicide attacks until the notion of death became a normal concept.